What is a Flexyforce?

 5. The I-Generation is here!

 We are constantly connected, we are constantly communicating with our friends and loved ones.
-Companies also need to be connected in order to successfully build a strong, productive Flexible workforce, staying connected with suppliers and teams all over the world requires visibility of where and when people are working.
+Companies also need to be connected in order to successfully build a strong, productive Flexible workforce.
+Staying connected with suppliers and teams all over the world requires visibility of where and when people are working, which becomes more achievable with great supplier relationship management software.
 Without visibility, this may lead to chaos.

 Succeeding in building flexible workforces means that you and your team embrace freelancer independence while also promoting, instant feedback loops, far more instant than the agile evangelists could have ever predicted.
 Successful flexible workforces are deeply rooted in strong, efficient communication within an ever more informal team environment.